« Rattleback 'mystery' explained | Main | Global Climate Change: The Arctic Deep Time »

 The most graceful and promising approach to empowering ourselves and our communities is through voluntary, entrepreneurial activities that can liberate the exchange process and reclaim the credit commons.
 While we may not be able to do much in the short-run to change the legal privilege of political currencies or bank-created credit money, we can reduce our dependence upon them.
 The way to do that is by taking control of our own credit, and organizing independent means for allocating it directly to those individuals and businesses that we trust and wish to support. ...
 Only popular control of credit and competition in currencies can transcend the money problem.

-So rather than further centralizing currency, we should be going in the direction of subjecting money to the competition of a free market, and to abandon the artificial support for one type of bank-issued money that has been at the base of a money monopoly with all its distorting influences on the real economy.
+So rather than further centralizing currency, Greco says we should be going in the direction of subjecting money to the competition of a free market, and to abandon the artificial support for one type of bank-issued money that has been at the base of a money monopoly with all its distorting influences on the real economy.

 The question now becomes: Who will develop such a web-based trading platform and how will it be governed?

-In my view, the next currency will be open source.
+In my view, the next currency sould be open source.
 It won't be centrally controlled by the banks, but neither will it be owned by any one credit clearing service.
 The software that allows to keep track of payments should just be that - a program that provides for record keeping.

 Amazon: The End of Money and the Future of Civilization